 Women employed to provide sexual favours to male patrons of the sex business

-As a result of the raid, the owners of the business now face charges in relation to the procurement of women for the purposes of prostitution.
+As a result of the raid, the owners of the business now face charges concerning the procurement of women for the purpose of prostitution.
 They are also facing charges of failing to register the business and failing to have the appropriate licence to operate a hotel establishment.

 10 Laotian women arrested and taken by Thai police for questioning into the operations of the brothel

 Thai police officers who took part in the raid arrested 10 women at the establishment and these were being held for questioning by authorities.
 Investigators are trying to establish the exact age of the women and to ascertain whether any of them may have been forced or coerced into the sex industry.
 Evidence and photographs from the scene of the raid showed the women were living in a communal area within the premises

 Concern at the number of women from Laos turning up at raids on sex for sales establishments in Thailand

 The frequency with which Laotian women are beginning to turn up in Thai police raids is also raising concerns.
 Thai police investigators in Loei province are now trying to find out if there may be an underground criminal network trafficking women from Laos into Thailand to work as prostitutes in sex for sale establishments like the ‘Ya Idcha’ restaurant and motel.
 Officials are also anxious to unearth any links or contact with officials working for the Thai state or provincial administration who might be connected to the activity.

 Fight against underage sexual abuse minors and corruption of state officials now being waged as a priority by police in Thailand